 3.7 The CEO and General Managers may attend all public sessions of Board meetings.
 Their presence is to assist the Board by introducing reports and providing clarification and/or advice as necessary.
 They are the interface between the Board and staff in their Departments.
 The CEO and General Managers are not part of the decision making.

-3.8 As a demonstration of the Board’s commitment to transparency and improved communications, other staff of the ECB should be able to observe Board meetings on a rotation basis, by application to the Board Secretary.
+3.8 As a demonstration of the Board’s commitment to transparency and improved communications, other staff of the ECB should be able to observe Board meetings on a rotation basis, by application to the CEO.

 3.9 Officer attendance at Committees of the Board is to be covered in their Terms of Reference.